jmbealer/my-knowledge-base/unsorted-org/org-old/organizations/melvil-decimal-system.md

   213 "Creation" + "Evolution -- Religious aspects"
   214 "Providence and government of God" + "Theodicy" + "Fate and fatalism" 215 "Religion and science"
-  # 216 and 217 are unassigned (though in use at FLP)
+# 216 And 217 Are Unassigned (though in Use at FLP)
   218 "Future life" + "Immortality" + "Eternity" (from Christian perspectives)
-  # 219 is unassigned
+# 219 Is Unassigned
  220 "Bible"
   221-224 "Bible.
 O.T." | Old Testament
   222 "Bible.
 O.T.
 Historical Books" | Historical books of the Old Testament